michaelmosmann/silk/userguide/intro.md

 	<T> T serve( Demand<T> demand, Injectable<T> injectable );
 }
 {% endhighlight %}
-We had a closer look into this to understand that scopes are very flexible in Silk.
+We had a closer look into this to understand that scopes are very flexible in silk.
 There are 2 such flexible `Scope`s that are not possible to build in other DI frameworks at all:

 * `Scoped.DEPENDENCY_TYPE` : creates one instance for each full generic `Type` of a `Dependency` (the type of the instance to inject into an object).